trainlink-org/trainlink-org.github.io/docs/what-it-is.md

 ## TrainLink Command

-[TrainLink Command](./trainlink-command/features.md) is our first party throttle that uses the TrainLink Connect technology.
+[TrainLink Command](https://trainlink-org.github.io/trainlink-command) is our first party throttle that uses the TrainLink Connect technology.
 It is available as an app on Linux or Windows and as a web app for any modern platform.

 ## TrainLink Connect

+[TrainLink Connect](https://trainlink-org.github.io/trainlink-connect) is the underlying technology that powers TrainLink Command.
+It is a fully open source protocol, meaning anyone can write an app that can talk to other TrainLink Connect throttles and servers.

 ## What hardware is supported?